 The women all then give birth to 10lb plus babies with white hair (it was reported to be platinum blonde in colour), dark eyes and telepathic powers.
 The kids also have the ability to control adults to do what they want… however, it’s noted the Zellabys’ dog is wee a bit suspicious of their new baby.

 After the kids are born, they are seen to be advanced in size, maturity and are super quick learners.
 They are fantastic at problem-solving and this seen as Zellaby proves this as some of the kids open a trick box to find chocolate.
 After a big brother steals this box to try the test out, his little sister gives him the evil eye (cue spooky special effects) and he automatically turns around and he gives it to her.

 The village and other kids are a bit suspicious of these kids.
-These kids hang out together in a group, iwiththeir little matching suits and badly fringed hairdos.
+These kids hang out together in a group, with their little matching suits and badly fringed hairdos.
 George and Anthea’s son David (Martin Stephens) is very precocious for his age.
 He’s also eloquent, but cold, emotionless and unable to show empathy.
 George talks to some British Intelligence officials and he discovers there were other wee communities of these kids worldwide…